Trojans Korfball Club

 Trojans is a korfball club based in Croydon, England.
 The club was established in 1972 and is part of the England Korfball Association.
-They are 11 time National League Champions (2007–08, 2008–09, 2009–10, 2010–11, 2011–12, 2012–13, 2013–14, 2014–15, 2015–16, 2016–17, 2017–18 and 2018–19), 4 time EKA Cup Champions (2006–07, 2007–08, 2008–09 & 2009–10) and have also won the Europa Shield in 2007 in Vilanova i la Geltrú and a bronze medal at the Europa Cup 2012 in Warsawa, bronze medal at the Europa Cup 2017 in Sassenheim and bronze medal at the Europa Cup in 2019 in Kortrijk.
+They are 11 time National League Champions (2007–08, 2008–09, 2009–10, 2010–11, 2011–12, 2012–13, 2013–14, 2014–15, 2015–16, 2016–17, 2017–18, 2018–19 and 2021-22), 4 time EKA Cup Champions (2006–07, 2007–08, 2008–09 & 2009–10) and have also won the Europa Shield in 2007 in Vilanova i la Geltrú and a bronze medal at the Europa Cup 2012 in Warsaw, bronze medal at the Europa Cup 2017 in Sassenheim and bronze medal at the Europa Cup in 2019 in Kortrijk.

 League history

 1999–2002

 The club has been established in the National League for many years and has only recently begun to reap the rewards of its hard labour.

 From early 2000, Trojans had languished toward the bottom of the National League, often finishing 2nd bottom.
 This resulted in them playing a playoff match with the runners up of the then Reserve (2nd) Division for the rights to play top flight Korfball the following year.
 At the time, the 1st team had a mixture of young inexperienced males and older, more experienced females.
 The males displayed talent and potential at Korfball but needed the guidance of the older, experienced players to point them in the right direction.
 At this time, the average age of the 1st team males was just 17 compared to the females at 34.

-For 3 years in a row (1999–2000, 2000–01 and 2001–02) Trojans managed to win the playoff match and maintain their National League status with the male players showing more and more promise as the years progressed.
+For 3 consecutive seasons (1999–2000, 2000–01 and 2001–02) Trojans managed to win the playoff match and maintain their National League status with the male players showing more and more promise as the years progressed.

 They would often give the top teams a run for their money (Mitcham, Invicta, Croydon & Nomads) but they could not sustain a decent enough challenge and win the matches.

 2002–03

 In the season of 2002–03, two of the starting four females retired.
 This opportunity gave rise to some younger players being offered 1st team opportunities and, with the signing of a couple other young female players and a new coach, paved way for Trojans' best finish in the National League (4th).
-With 3rd placed Nomads not being able to commit to the Europa Shield 2003 in Trebon, Czech Republic, it gave the club and the young Trojan team a chance to sample European Club competition (the 1st time in the club's history).
+With 3rd placed Nomads not being able to commit to the Europa Shield 2003 in Třeboň, Czech Republic, it gave the club and the young Trojan team a chance to sample European Club competition (the 1st time in the club's history).

 The young squad gained valuable experience from this tournament despite failing to win a single match and finishing with the wooden spoon.